Controllability and Vector Potential: Necessary and Sufficient Conditions for Controllability

 Elementary consequences of this assumption are the following corollaries.

 \begin{corollary} An $\F$ satisfying the above assumption is a faithful $A$-module.
-In other words, if $p(\del)$ is a nonzero element of $A$, then the kernel of $p(\del): \F \rightarrow \F$ is strictly contained in $\F$. \end{corollary} Proof: The above assumption implies that there are compactly supported elements in $\F$.
-No such element can be a homogenous solution of $p(\del)$ by the Paley-Wiener Theorem. $\square$\\

-\begin{corollary} The only sub-systems of $\F$ that are controllable are $0$ and $\F$ itself. \end{corollary} Proof: The sub-system 0, which is the kernel of the map $1:\F \rightarrow \F$, is trivially controllable.
-So is $\F$, the kernel of $0:\F \rightarrow \F$, by Definition 1.6.
+In other words, if $p(D)$ is a nonzero element of $A$, then the kernel of $p(D): \F \rightarrow \F$ is strictly contained in $\F$. \end{corollary} Proof: The above assumption implies that there are compactly supported elements in $\F$.
+No such element can be a homogenous solution of $p(D)$ by the Paley-Wiener Theorem. $\square$ \begin{corollary} The only sub-systems of $\F$ that are controllable are $0$ and $\F$. \end{corollary} Proof: The sub-system 0, which is the kernel of the map $1:\F \rightarrow \F$, is trivially controllable.
+So is $\F$, the kernel of $0:\F \rightarrow \F$, as it admits the vector potential $1:\F \rightarrow \F$.

-Suppose $p(\del) \neq 0$ is such that the kernel of $p(\del): \F \rightarrow \F$ is nonzero.
+Suppose $p(D) \neq 0$ is such that the kernel of $p(D): \F \rightarrow \F$ is nonzero.
 By the standing assumption above, there is a relatively compact pair $U \subset V$ admissible with respect to $\F$.
-No nonzero $f \in \ker_\F(p(\del))$ can admit a cutoff with respect to this pair (in $\ker_\F(p(\del))$). $\square$\\
+No nonzero $f \in \ker_\F(p(D))$ can admit a cutoff with respect to this pair in $\ker_\F(p(D))$. $\square$\\

-\begin{proposition} Sequence (4) is exact if and only if $A^k/P$ is torsion free. \end{proposition} Proof: To recollect notation: $P$ is the submodule of $A^k$ generated by the rows of the $\ell \times k$ matrix $P(\del)$ of Equation (1), $R \subset A^k$ is the submodule of relations between the columns of $P(\del)$ and it is generated by the $k_1$ columns of $R(\del)$.
-Let the kernel of $R^\t(\del): A^k \rightarrow A^{k_1}$ be $P_1 \subset A^k$; clearly $\im(P^\t(\del)) = P \subset P_1$.
+\begin{proposition} Sequence (4) is exact if and only if $A^k/P$ is torsion free. \end{proposition} Proof: To recollect notation: $P$ is the submodule of $A^k$ generated by the rows of the $\ell \times k$ matrix $P(D)$ of Equation (1), $R \subset A^k$ is the submodule of relations between the columns of $P(D)$ and it is generated by the $k_1$ columns of $R(D)$.
+Let the kernel of $R^\t(D): A^k \rightarrow A^{k_1}$ be $P_1 \subset A^k$; clearly $\im(P^\t(D)) = P \subset P_1$.
 Thus (4) is a complex, and is exact if and only if $P = P_1$.